 Dr. Tsao began her medical studies at the Massachusetts Institute of Technology (MIT), where she earned a bachelor’s in molecular biology.
-She then achieved her M.D. from the Pritzker School of Medicine at the University of Chicago.
+She holds a medical degree from the University of Chicago Pritzker School of Medicine.

-Dr. Tsao performed her residency at the Indiana University Department of Internal Medicine, before completing her fellowship in medical oncology at the University of Texas MD Anderson Cancer Center.
-At the end of her formal education, Dr. Tsao stayed at the Anderson Cancer Center and is now a Professor in the Department of Thoracic/Head and Neck Oncology.
+She performed her residency at the Indiana University Department of Internal Medicine.
+She completed her fellowship in medical oncology at the University of Texas MD Anderson Cancer Center, where she currently serves as vice president of academic affairs and as a professor in the Department of Thoracic/Head and Neck Oncology.

 Dr. Tsao has led several innovative clinical trials, many of which focus on the treatment of malignant (cancerous) mesothelioma.
-Dr. Tsao has also researched other forms of lung cancer, and her research has been featured in numerous publications.
+She has also researched other forms of lung cancer, and her research has been featured in numerous publications.

 “There is truly no better feeling than seeing a patient do well on a clinical trial that you were instrumental in developing or had the original idea to do.”

-Like most leading experts, she believes that the best way to treat mesothelioma is from a multidisciplinary perspective — working cooperatively with other specialists like radiologists, oncologists, and surgeons.
+Like most leading experts, Dr. Tsao believes that the best way to treat mesothelioma is through a multidisciplinary approach and working cooperatively with other specialists like oncologists, radiologists, and surgeons.

-To provide her patients with the best care, she and her teams use individualized treatment plans that include novel therapies like immunotherapy or proton therapy.
+To provide her patients with the best care, Dr. Tsao and her teams use individualized treatment plans that include novel therapies like immunotherapy or proton therapy.

-At this time, Dr. Tsao is the principal investigator for several of MDACC’s active clinical trials.
+Dr. Tsao has been the principal investigator for several of MD Anderson’s clinical trials.
 When it comes to research, Dr. Tsao concentrates on the molecular components of cancer so she can further individualize treatment plans.